noahgibbs/self_conscious_dgd/21_ObjectManagement.md

 * Geir Harald Hanssen wrote one for his Ph.D. thesis about DGD
 * I wrote one for my Phantasmal MUD Library
 * Skotos.net wrote one for their games, called ProgDB
+* The Cloud Server's built-in object manager

-There is now a fourth object manager, which you are using.
-It ships as part of the Cloud Server, though you're allowed to override and replace it if you like.
+The fourth object manager is what you are currently using.
+You're allowed to override and replace it if you like.

 ## An Object Manager Tracks Objects